Union Jack flag icon Canada flag Canada Ireland flag Ireland

 The specialist insurer has issued the warning after the driest start to the year in England since 1976 – a stark contrast to Spring 2024, which was the wettest in 38 years.

-Parts of England, including Cumbria, Lancashire, Yorkshire, Greater Manchester, Merseyside, Cheshire, and the Midlands, are already experiencing drought conditions, with additional “hosepipe bans” being brought in by water companies Thames Water, Southern Water, and South East Water in other parts of the country that are experiencing prolonged dry weather.
+Parts of England, including Cumbria, Lancashire, Yorkshire, Greater Manchester, Merseyside, Cheshire, and the Midlands, are already experiencing drought conditions, with additional “hosepipe bans” brought in by water companies Thames Water, Southern Water, and South East Water in other parts of the country which are experiencing prolonged dry weather.

 While recent rainfall has been welcomed, the Environment Agency has warned there continues to be a risk of widespread drought conditions by September, with reservoir levels in England and Scotland below their usual levels for this time of year.